2012 United States presidential election in Maryland

 The 2012 United States presidential election in Maryland took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Maryland voters chose 10 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

-Maryland is one of six states where Obama did better in 2012 than in 2008, with his percentage of the vote increasing from 61.92% to 61.97%.
-He managed to flip Somerset County but lost Kent County which he won in 2008.
+Maryland is one of six states where Obama performed better in 2012 than in 2008, with his percentage of the vote increasing from 61.92% to 61.97%.
+He flipped Somerset County but lost Kent County which he won in 2008.
+In this election, Maryland voted 22.21% to the left of the nation at-large.

-As of 2020, this is the last time a Republican won Anne Arundel County and a Democrat won Somerset County.
+As of the 2024 presidential election, this is the last time a Republican won Anne Arundel County and a Democrat won Somerset County.